sushmith63/Elasticsearch-search-relevance-Lilo/docs/report.md

 ### observation
 Due to noisy catalog data and cross-domain categories, purely “cheapest” scoring can surface irrelevant items (e.g., food categories with extremely low `price_per_unit`) unless persona scoring is applied within strong intent constraints (category filtering or learned intent classification).

+### Before vs After Persona-Based Ranking

+In the baseline search configuration, all users receive the same ranking driven primarily by textual relevance across product title, description, and attributes.
+After introducing persona-based boosting, ranking behavior changes by user context: a heavy enterprise buyer query boosts products with higher historical popularity and supplier reliability, while a budget-focused buyer query boosts products with lower `price_per_unit`.
+As a result, identical queries can return different top-ranked products aligned with each persona’s purchasing priorities.

 In a production system, I would:
 - detect intent first (category prediction / query classification),
 - then apply persona scoring only within that intent domain.